CzajkaJakub/Alghoritms-and-data-structures/Graph alghoritms/README.md

+### ***3.Graphs algorithms***
-School project, main goal of this, was implementation a grapfs which are typed in 2 types of matrixes and sort it topologicly:
+Main goal of this project, was implementation a graphs which are stored in 2 types of matrixes and sort it topologically.
-- adjective matrix and graph matrix - in the first one one's means there is connection between pair (num of column, num of poem) of vertices, in the secound one matrix is typed by special alghoritm.
-The program is checking a cycle of graph, if it exist, there is unable to topological sort.
-There are 2 types of sort which are unable to take 2 types of graphs:
+At point of start, program checks a cycle of graph, if it exist, there is unable to topological sort, because you can move through graph indefinitely.

+#### Sorting graph take place by 2 types of sorting algorithms:

-  - Kahn alghoritm
+- Kahn algorithm
-    - DFS alghoritm
+- DFS algorithm

+### Adjective matrix
+Data stored in this matrix, has a connections between pairs of vertices.
+For example if in directed graph V1 has connection to V2, in their places in matrix is typed (1 - in) and (-1 - out) from vertices.

+### Graph matrix
+Data in this type of matrix is saved by special algorithm.